sqcndev/SquishyCoinQT/src/cc/CC made easy.md

 faucetget calls FaucetGet
 faucetinfo calls FaucetInfo

-Now you might not be a programmer, but I hope you are able to understand the above sequence. user types in a cli call, komodo-cli processes it by calling the rpc function, which in turn calls the function inside faucet.cpp
+Now you might not be a programmer, but I hope you are able to understand the above sequence. user types in a cli call, squishy-cli processes it by calling the rpc function, which in turn calls the function inside faucet.cpp

-No magic, just simple conversion of a user command line call that runs code inside the komodod.
+No magic, just simple conversion of a user command line call that runs code inside the squishyd.
 Both the faucetfund and faucetget create properly signed rawtransaction that is ready to be broadcast to the network using the standard sendrawtransaction rpc.
 It doesnt automatically do this to allow the GUI to have a confirmation step with all the details before doing an irrevocable CC contract transaction.

 faucetfund allows anybody to add funds to the faucet faucetget allows anybody to get 0.1 coins from the faucet as long as they dont violate the rules.